lrgresearch/gpaw-tools/development/inputfilekeywords.md

 Logical

 #### Description
-This keyword controls the behaviour of cutting chi0 into as many blocks to reduce memory requirement as much as possible.
+This keyword controls the behavior of cutting chi0 into as many blocks as possible to reduce the memory requirement as much as possible.

 #### Default
 True